 Is there a deadline to apply for summer school?

 A student would need to apply for and accept summer financial aid no later the beginning of the 5th week of the term they are enrolled.
-Processing time for summer worksheets is about 3-5 business days.
-Download Summer form on March 25th.
+Processing time for summer worksheets are about 3-5 business days.
+Download the Summer Worksheet »here.